Monday, February 22, 2010

 05 Iceland

 B: “Allt það sem enginn sér” is an oddly Icelandic concept that pops up in several of their entries.
 Well, two.
+That I can remember.

 06 United Kingdom